 Health score ≠ stock price.
 This rates the quality of Motorcar Parts's business: profitability, growth, balance sheet strength.
 It doesn't tell you whether the stock is a good buy at today's price.
 Not financial advice.
 Use it alongside valuation analysis and your own research.

-Motorcar Parts generates a 4.7% ROE, indicating limited profit relative to shareholders' investment.
-This results in a returns score of 4/100.
+Motorcar Parts earns a strong 4.7% return on equity (ROE), meaning it generates $5 of profit for every $100 of shareholders' equity.
+This efficient capital use earns a returns score of 66/100.
 This is up from -7.6% the prior year.

-Motorcar Parts passes 6 of 9 financial strength tests.
-All 4 profitability signals pass (positive income, cash flow, and earnings quality), 2 of 3 leverage/liquidity signals pass, neither operating efficiency signal passes.
+Motorcar Parts passes 6 of 8 computable financial strength tests (1 of the nine could not be computed from available data).
+All 4 profitability signals pass (positive income, cash flow, and earnings quality), all 2 leverage/liquidity signals pass, neither operating efficiency signal passes.

 For every $1 of reported earnings, Motorcar Parts generates $1.55 in operating cash flow ($19.2M OCF vs $12.4M net income).
 This indicates profits are well-supported by actual cash generation, not accounting adjustments.